Nancy Sandars: War service

 Sandars began World War II as a pacifist; she had been influenced by the poetry of Wilfred Owen and her memories of World War I. For the first few months of the war, she was a volunteer nurse at various hospitals in Oxfordshire.

 Sandars's attitudes changed after experiencing The Blitz, and after the Fall of France in June 1940.

 Following this change of perspective, she joined the Mechanised Transport Corps and became a motorcycle despatch rider.
 Because of blackout restrictions, the bike's lights were hooded and only emitted a small bead of light.
 Combined with the British weather, this could make riding a motorcycle at night treacherous.
 One time, Sandars crashed into a ditch, having mistaken a T-junction for a crossroads while riding almost blind.
 Another time, torrential rain made her engine short-circuited, shocking her, causing the bike to skid, and leaving her pinned under the wreckage; she was rescued by a passing fireman.
 The uniforms were inadequate, providing neither warmth not waterproofing; she would regularly offer soldiers pillion lifts so as to benefit from their body warmth.
-The women riders were not provided with helmets until Sandars father protested to the Ministry of Home Affairs; they were then swifty issued to all riders.
+The women riders were not provided with helmets until Sandars' father protested to the Ministry of Home Affairs; they were then swiftly issued to all riders.

 In 1942, she applied to and was accepted by the Women's Royal Naval Service (WRNS).
 Fluent in German, she was assigned to the Y service of the Government Code and Cypher School at Bletchley Park.
 Following training, she was posted to listening posts across the south coast of England: to Looe, Cornwall from September to November 1943; to Lyme Regis, Dorset from November 1943 to February 1944; and finally to Abbotscliffe, between Dover and Folkestone in Kent from February to August 1944.
 She was posted to Abbotscliffe during the D-day (6 June 1944) landings across the English Channel.
 Her role as a wireless operator was to listen to intercepted radio transmissions from German E-Boats and aircraft within 30 miles of the British coastline.
 Working in tandem with other listening stations, they also used direction finding to establish the location of the enemy vessels.
 In one instance, she was listening in on a debate between German pilots as to whether or not to bomb the building in which she was stationed; they decided to save their bombs for London.

 Sandars ended the war in the rank of petty officer, and was later added to the Bletchley Park Roll of Honour.